revbayes/revbayes.github.io/tutorials/binomial/index.md

     # Construct the full model
     my_model = model(p)

-We use “monitors” to keep track of parameters throughout the MCMC.
+We use "monitors" to keep track of parameters throughout the MCMC.
 The two kinds of monitors we use here are the `mnModel`, which writes parameters to a specified file, and the `mnScreen`, which simply outputs some parts of the model to screen (as a sort of progress bar).